fleetdm/fleet/handbook/business-operations/README.md

 Fleet gives new parents six weeks of paid leave.
 After six weeks, if you don't feel ready to return yet, we'll set up a quick call to discuss and work together to come up with a plan to help you return to work gradually or when you're ready.

 #### Compensation changes
 Fleet evaluates compensation during annual workiversaries.
 Supervisors and managers will document compensation changes and effective date in employee 1:1 docs and email confirmation to Charlie.
 Charlie will make sure that a copy of the compensation change is added to the [¶¶People Operations folder](https://drive.google.com/drive/folders/1NKZ0UTmLbOPOeAA-iaEote3_diqu8Cbw?usp=share_link) for record keeping.
+(For the forseeable (pre series B) future, comp changes will originate during zach/mike 1:1s in our agenda doc.)
+Additional steps: Charlie will update the respective payroll platform (Gusto or Pilot) and update the [Equity spreadsheet](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit?usp=sharing) (internal doc).

 ### Payroll